hossein-zare/react-native-chunk-upload/README.md

             "Content-Type": "multipart/form-data",
             "Accept": 'application/json',

+            // 💥 Choose one of the following methods:

-            // If you're using the wester-chunk-upload php library...
+            // 1️⃣ If you're using the wester-chunk-upload php library...
             ...file.headers

-            // You can also make the headers compatible with your server-side "x-chunk-number": file.headers["x-chunk-number"],
+            // 2️⃣ You can also make the headers compatible with other server-side implementations "x-chunk-number": file.headers["x-chunk-number"],
             "x-chunk-total-number": file.headers["x-chunk-total-number"],
             "x-chunk-size": file.headers["x-chunk-size"],